immutable/imx-core-sdk/README.md

    - Add a tag if required \* this step can be skipped by replying `no`
    - Push to remote by using `yes`

-#### Alpha release:
+#### Alpha/Beta release:

 1. Go to https://github.com/immutable/imx-core-sdk/actions/workflows/publish.yaml and find the "Run workflow" button on the left.
 2. Click the button and select the branch from dropdown.
-3. Add a tag that is greater than last published main tag and append with `-alpha.x`.
-The `x` is the version for this particular alpha release.
+3. Add a tag that is greater than last published main tag and append with `-alpha.x` or `-beta.x`.
+The `x` is the version for this particular release.
 For example, if the last published is `1.2.0`, use `1.2.1-alpha.1` or `1.3.0-alpha.1` depending on type of your changes.
 4. Click "run workflow" button.
-This will trigger a "NPM Publish" action for alpha release 🎉
+This will trigger a "NPM Publish" action for alpha or beta release 🎉

 ## Getting help